Mr Edit logo

 Fortunately, there's cross-pollination at work here too.
 Each time an editor takes on a new project, he expands his "palette" of voices.
 That's an editors skill.
 Or ought to be if he or she is any good.

-Can you guarantee my ideas won't be stolen?
+When you edit my manuscript, can you guarantee my ideas won't be stolen?

 Writers routinely hijack character types.
 They change names.
 They change locations.
 They copy techniques and habits.
 They borrow nuances.
 I certainly do.